Zeres-Engel/Surfing-Stock/README.md

   ### User Interface

-  The product has a user interface that displays the predicted stock price using a chart.
+  The product has a user interface displays the predicted stock price using a chart.
 The chart is designed to be easy to read and understand.

   Closing price chart: